 It is important to ensure that the management system used for allocating CERN’s computing resources is as efficient as possible and enables scientists to gain access to resources on a simple, self-service basis.
 By running common software based on OpenStack — both in on-premises and commercial clouds — we can meet the end users’ needs for LHC Run 3 and beyond in an efficient and seamless manner.
 The enhancements we make will be submitted upstream and included in future releases of OpenStack, meaning that they will be available for use both in CERN’s private, on-premises cloud and in products from Huawei based on OpenStack.

-Cells provides a way to build large clouds out of pools of resources; an initial, experimental implementation of this tool has been used at CERN since the in-house cloud went into production in 2013.
-The new version being developed by the community, Cells v2, will become the default for all OpenStack clouds.
-It is therefore important to carry out careful design work and rigorous testing, to ensure the code is production ready.
+Cells provides a way to build large clouds out of pools of resources; an initial implementation of this has been used at CERN since the in-house cloud went into production in 2013.
+The OpenStack community has developed a new version, Cells v2, which is now the default for all OpenStack clouds.
+It was put into production at CERN in 2018.
+We have worked closely with the upstream developers to design the solution, validate it at scale, and enhance the code — based on the experience we have gained.

 - T. Bell, OpenStack at scale (20 March), Presented at CeBit 2017, Hannover, 2017. cern.ch/go/99tM